radiatecode/dachartjs/README.md

    > Check the sample code [here](examples/TEMPLATE-EXAMPLE-1.md)
  - **apiChartScript($url, $fireEventElementId = null, ...$filterElementIds)** : generate back-end configured chart and ajax scripts.
 It loads chart data & labels via ajax.
     It also allows update or refresh the chart via firing js click event.
-    > For api chart response you have to use [ChartResponse class](src/Response/ChartResponse.php)
+    > For api chart response you have to use [ChartResponse Facade](src/Facades/ChartResponse.php)

     >  If you just want to load chart data by ajax then only pass value to 1st arg.
     >> **Check the sample Code [here](examples/TEMPLATE-EXAMPLE-2.md)**

-    > If you want to update the chart based on some input values then you have to pass a html button ID in the 2nd arg and input IDs
+    > If you want to update the chart based on some input values then you have to pass a trigger ID in the 2nd arg and input IDs
     In the 3rd arg.
     >> **Check the sample Code [here](examples/TEMPLATE-EXAMPLE-3.md)**